Thesola10/Thesola10/README.md

 ## About me

-Always learning, coffee in hand, I'm fascinated by the _fabric_ of our modern world.
-I don't just want to develop applications, I am learning OS development, systems design and language design.
+I dabble in OSdev, language design and functional programming.

 ### Languages I use
 - C